theVeryPulse/FdF-3D-Wireframe-Renderer/README.md

 The camera coordinate system is the same as the world coordinate system.

-There is no scaling between world/camera coordinate and screen coordinate, meaning a number is world system correspond to the same amount of pixels.
+There is no scaling between world/camera coordinate and screen coordinate, meaning a number in world system corresponds to the same amount of pixels on screen.

-Because of this, the step of Normalized Device Coordinates conversion is omitted, and all coordinates are directly converted to raster space (actual pixels).
+Because of this uniformity between screen and raster spaces, the conversion of Normalized Device Coordinates is omitted, and all coordinates are directly converted to raster space (actual pixels).

 ## Useful Links